HankTassadar/ServiceRegisterAndQuery/README.md

 This is for Dynamic IP Server to provide service for client.

-1.Deployed the ServiceRegisterAndQuery on a Linux Server.(with a RSA private key)
+1.Deployed the ServiceRegisterAndQuery on a Linux Server with static IP.(with a RSA private key)

 2.Add ServiceRegister.hpp in your server porject. (with a RSA public key)